Plant-strong diets and children: a healthy diet for life

 It's never too early to think about good nutrition

 Your diet during pregnancy and your infant's diet during the first year of life can help protect your child's health into adulthood.
-It is therefore of utmost importance that during pregnancy you and your baby are provided with good nutrition.
+It is therefore of utmost importance that during pregnancy you and your baby are provided with good nutrition: more details are provided on page 5-10 of this guide.
 Of course, you know that already.
 Perhaps what you don't know is that research strongly supports vegan nutrition for babies and children.

 Research gives veganism the thumbs up